consulthys/logstash-filter-percolate/README.md

         id => "%{id}"
     }

+A new field called `matches` (configurable) will be added to the event and will contain an array with the identifiers of all the matching queries.

 *Important note:* this filter is only useful if you're using ES 2.x and earlier.
 The reason for this is that in ES 5.0 alpha2, the
 [Percolate API has been deprecated](https://www.elastic.co/guide/en/elasticsearch/reference/master/breaking_50_percolator.html#_percolate_and_multi_percolator_apis)